graysonhicks/gatsby-plugin-remote-images/README.md

 }
 ```

-Now, if we query `allMyNodes` we can query as we would any gatsby-image node,
+Now, if we query `allMyNodes` we can query as we would any `gatsby-plugin-image` node,
 but now `localImage` (or `localImages` as in the example above) we would get an
 array of Gatsby images, instead of just one.